 Week Three: Sunsets, Pocketwatches, and the International Criminal Court

 Sunset from Bains de PaquisTo start out the week I continued helping out with the Global Partnership Council launch.
-We refined the list of initial invitees and updated the concept note on the Council with the feedback that our first draft needed to include a more persuasive element describing why IBJ is creating the council now.
-We also got to work on the memo proposal for the first project that the Council will set out to accomplish.
-We are not set on a title yet, but the idea is that we set a goal for expansion, i.e. taking on something like 100,100k more pro bono cases.
-The Global Partnership Council will collaborate with IBJ on accomplishing that goal.
+We refined the list of initial invitees and updated the concept note on the Council with the feedback that our first draft needed to include an element describing why IBJ is creating the council now.
+We also got to work on the memo for the first project that the Council will set out to accomplish.
+We are not set on a title yet, but the idea is that we set a goal for expansion.
+The Global Partnership Council will collaborate with IBJ to accomplish that goal.

-I also got to work with the other legal interns on a larger legal project surrounding the International Criminal Court.
-The goal of the ICC is to be irrelevant.
-When a war crime, genocide, or other mass crime is committed in a country, we want to be able to trust the legal infrastructures within that country to properly prosecute those responsible.
-When a case comes before the ICC, they evaluate whether a country is able to conduct genuine proceedings (as opposed to “sham” trials) As a group of legal interns, we’re going to evaluate the ICC case law to figure out what the Court considers when determining the ability of a country to prosecute mass crimes.
+I also got to work with the other legal interns on a legal project surrounding the International Criminal Court.
+The ICC's goal is to be irrelevant.
+When a war crime, genocide, or other mass crime is committed in a country, we want to be able to trust the legal infrastructures within the country in question to properly prosecute those responsible.
+Therefore, when a case comes before the ICC, they first evaluate whether a country is able to conduct genuine proceedings (as opposed to “sham” trials).
+As a group of legal interns, we’re going to evaluate the ICC case law to figure out what the Court considers when determining the ability of a country to prosecute mass crimes.

 We’ll then evaluate the legal infrastructure in various regions and determine what can be done to bolster the legal systems in these regions.
 I will focus on countries in Africa, and my recommendations will be centered around IBJ’s work in building legal infrastructure and strengthening civil society.
 The idea is that if more funding goes to organizations like IBJ, they will be able to slowly build international confidence in state courts, and the ICC will not need to impede state sovereignty to get involved.